renepacchaux/gudeeds-responsive-mobile-app/README.md

 **Just the stress of asking is enough of a barrier to moving forward.**

-Frustrating, but common.
+Frustrating, but exprected.
 That is what we are banking on.
 A solid direction for the app.
 The difference between *saying it* and *doing it*.

-<a id="orgcd13183"></a>
+<a id="org9f061e6"></a>

 ### For the Solution